Who can attend the Skill Center programs?

 For the Midas Hospitality Housekeeping program, students who successfully complete the training and meet all pre-employment requirements will be offered Housekeeper/Room Attendant positions with Midas Hospitality at the Courtyard by Marriott hotel in St. Peters.
 There are full- and part-time positions available under this program.

 Students are expected to attend the same session every day.
 The attendance policy is dependent on the length of the program in which the student is enrolled.
 Absences should be reported to the instructor.

 Is there a dress code?

-Students are expected to wear business casual dress if they are enrolled in the Salesforce program.
-If they are attending the True Manufacturing program, students will be expected to follow True’s dress code and shoe policy.
+Students are expected to wear business casual dress if they are enrolled in the Information Technology program.
+If they are attending the Manufacturing programs, students will be expected to follow the program partner's dress code and shoe policy.
 Hospitality Housekeeping students are expected to wear a grey collared polo-style shirt and blue or black pants (no sweatpants or workout pants).

 Do students receive other training in addition to their vocational training?

 Yes, each student participates in soft skills development for one hour each school day.
 Students learn and practice a variety of desirable soft skills, including communication, problem solving, dress and appearance, teamwork, and workplace expectations.
 All material is presented and practiced through the lens of professional work.
 Students participate in class discussions, partner work, independent work, role play scenarios, and mock interviews.